coderTrevor/My_NES_Emulator/README.md

 # My_NES_Emulator
 Yet Another NES Emulator (WIP)

-One day this could be an emulator capable of playing a commercial NES game.

 It emulates about 100% of the official opcodes of the 6052 CPU.

 It implements a simple display and keyboard input like one of the virtual machines you can find [here](http://skilldrick.github.io/easy6502/).
 It can run the snake game you can find there, and the snake game I wrote six years ago that's here on Github.